WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/fundamentals/Intro-to-datastructures/index.md

 ## Printing Elements in a List

-- Printing a list is no differant that printing and array with one exception we will note later.
+- Printing a list is no different than printing and array with one exception we will note later.

 ## Count, Remove, Insert

-- The `.Count` property is the List version of the `.Length` property that is built in to arrays.
+- The `.Count` property is the List version of the `.Length` property that is built-in to arrays.

 - `.Count` tells us the size of the list.